 The City has participated in preparing the Humboldt Regional Climate Action Plan (CAP), a collaborative County and Cities regional approach to address climate change challenges.
-This regional approach enables improved county-wide coordination to maximize GHG reduction measure effectiveness and improve the potential for future grant funding.
-The primary CAP goal is to reduce greenhouse gas (GHG) emissions from local sources.
-There is scientific consensus that significant human caused GHG emissions reductions are needed by the mid-21st century to prevent the most catastrophic effects of climate change.
+This regional approach enables improved county-wide coordination to maximize greenhouse gas (GHG) emissions reduction measures' effectiveness and improve the potential for future grant funding.
+The primary CAP goal is to reduce greenhouse gas emissions from local sources.
+There is scientific consensus that significant human-caused greenhouse gas emissions reductions are needed by the mid-21st century to prevent the most catastrophic effects of climate change.